jthegedus/meta-cloud-builders/README.md

 For security purposes, I would suggest only running this trigger on pushes to `master` so that changes must be approved before they are applied.

-> NB: this will perform a `gcloub beta builds triggers import --source=""` of Trigger configs that do not change.
+> NB: this will perform a `gcloud beta builds triggers import --source=""` of Trigger configs that do not change.

 🚨 Trigger `includedFiles` uses [Go Regex with additions](https://cloud.google.com/cloud-build/docs/running-builds/create-manage-triggers#build_trigger), whereas the regex used by meta-triggers is Grep -E Perl regex.
 Take care.